-All Marine basic training graduates get ten days of leave immediately following basic training graduation.
-Enjoy your ten days off because following your R&R, you have to report to one of the Marine Corps schools of infantry.
-The Marines have two such schools: one located on the East coast and one on the West coast.
-If you attended Marine Corps basic training at Parris Island, you'll probably attend the school of infantry at Camp Geiger in North Carolina, while those who attended basic training in San Diego will probably attend the school of infantry at Camp Pendleton in California.
+All Marine basic training graduates get 10 days of leave immediately after basic training graduation.
+Enjoy your 10 days off because after your R&R, you have to report to one of the Marine Corps schools of infantry.
+The Marines have two such schools: one located on the East Coast and one on the West Coast.
+If you attended Marine Corps basic training at Parris Island, South Carolina, you'll probably attend the school of infantry at Camp Geiger in North Carolina, while those who attended basic training in San Diego probably will attend the school of infantry at Camp Pendleton in California.

 It's often said that all Marines are infantrymen first, and whatever Marine Corps job they happen to hold is a distant second.
 The Marine Corps certainly believes this philosophy, because all Marines attend one of the schools of infantry, even if their Marine Corps job is not as an infantryman.

-Attending a school of infantry doesn't leave much time for grabbing a quick beer after work or spending the evening watching reruns of "I Love Lucy."
+Attending a school of infantry doesn't leave much time for grabbing a quick beer after work or spending the evening playing video games.
 Think of this training as one long practice war game.

 Marines who are not assigned to infantry jobs also attend the Marine Corps school of infantry for 22 days, where they learn basic battle skills.
 Upon graduation, they proceed to their normal Marine Corps job training.
 After job training, these Marines proceed to their first permanent duty assignment.